-The Medium Variant of the UN projections for all world regions until the end of this century is shown in the chart below.
+The Medium Variant of the UN projections for all world regions until the end of this century is shown in this chart.
 Changes to the population size of the Americas, Oceania, and Europe are very small compared to the large expected changes in Asia and Africa.
-The UN expects the population of Africa to quadruple from 1.2 billion in 2017 to 4.5 billion by the end of the century.
-This means the population of Africa will be as large as the population of Asia today, and the rate of this increase in the coming decades will also be very similar to the rate of population growth in Asia over the last few decades (when Asia's population increased from 1.4 billion in 1950 to 4.5 billion today).
+The UN expects the population of Africa to increase 3.5-fold – from 1.3 billion in 2019 to 4.5 billion by the end of the century.
+The population of Africa then will be as large as the population of Asia today, and the rate of this increase in the coming decades will also be very similar to the rate of population growth in Asia over the last few decades (Asia’s population increased from 1.4 billion in 1950 to 4.5 billion today).

 For Asia, the UN projects an increase only until the mid-21st century when population is projected to plateau around 5.3 billion.
-In the second half of the 21st century, researchers foresee a decline of the Asian population to less than 5 billion by 2100.
+In the second half of the 21st century, the demographers foresee a decline of the Asian population to less than 5 billion by 2100.

-The big difference is Africa: While the UN projects that the population of Africa will quadruple, the WC-IIASA researchers expect only a doubling.
-This means the African population will stay well below 3 billion, with population growth almost coming to a halt at the end of this century.
+The big difference is Africa: While the UN projects that the population of Africa will increase 3.5-fold, the WC-IIASA researchers expect only a doubling.
+The demographers expect the African population to stay well below 3 billion, with population growth almost coming to a halt at the end of this century.

 The projections by education scenario can be seen in this chart.

 As we have seen above, the crucial variable for how the world population will evolve is the total fertility rate: the number of children per woman.
 Let’s see how this crucial variable is projected to evolve.